Nairobi School

-The Nairobi School is a national secondary school in Nairobi, Kenya.
+The Nairobi School is a secondary school in Nairobi, Kenya.
+It follows the national curriculum, is one of Kenya's 112 national schools and also one of the 18 prestigious Cluster III secondary schools.

 It was founded in 1902 by the British settlers who had made Nairobi their home after the construction of the Uganda Railway.
-In 1925, Lord Delamere and Sir Edward Grigg, then Governor of Kenya, separated the European Nairobi School into a senior boys' school (Prince of Wales School), a senior girls' school (Kenya High School) and a junior school (Nairobi Primary School).
+In 1925, Lord Delamere and Sir Edward Grigg, then Governor of Kenya, separated the European Nairobi School into a senior boys' school (Prince of Wales School), a senior girls' school (The Kenya High School) and a junior school (Nairobi Primary School).